This post may contain affiliate links. Please read our privacy policy.

 Table of Contents

-Best Chicken Salad Recipe: A few flavorful and crunchy add-ins turns everyday chicken salad into something you would pay hard-earned cash for at a really nice deli or specialty food counter.
+Best Chicken Salad Recipe: A few flavorful and crunchy add-ins turns everyday chicken salad into something you would find at a really nice deli or specialty food counter.

 - Mayonnaise – I like full-fat mayo, but use whatever you like!